-- For Supplemental Term Life, within 31 days of your termination date, you have the option to convert your employee and/or dependent life insurance coverage to an individual life policy or port that coverage following your termination of employment as follows: - Employee Supplemental Life Insurance: - You may convert the coverage to an individual policy; OR - You may port the lesser of your total life insurance in effect at date of termination or up to \$2 million (in increments of \$25,000) - You must provide MetLife evidence of insurability for the additional coverage amount - If you are already at the \$2 million maximum you may not increase your coverage.

-- Dependent Spouse Supplemental Life Insurance: - You may convert the coverage to an individual policy; OR - You may port the minimum of \$2,500 (\$10,000 when porting Dependent Spouse life insurance alone) to a maximum of the lesser of your total dependent spouse life insurance in effect at date of termination, or \$300,000. - Dependent Child Supplemental Life Insurance: - You may convert the coverage to an individual policy; OR - You may port your dependent child supplemental life insurance coverage at a minimum of \$1,000 to a maximum of the lesser of the total amount in effect at the date of termination or \$20,000. - For Accidental Death and Dismemberment (AD&D) Insurance: - You may port up to \$2 million of your employee AD&D coverage with Metropolitan Life Insurance Company (MetLife) within 31 days of your termination date. - When you leave JPMorgan Chase, you may increase the amount of your portable AD&D coverage in increments of \$25,000, up to a maximum of \$2 million.
+- For Supplemental Term Life, within 31 days of your termination date, you have the option to convert your employee and/or dependent life insurance coverage to an individual life policy or port that coverage following your termination of employment as follows: - Employee Supplemental Life Insurance: - You may convert the coverage to an individual policy; OR - You may port the lesser of your total life insurance in effect at date of termination you can port a minimum of \$10,000 or up to \$2 million (in increments of \$25,000) - You must provide MetLife evidence of insurability for the additional coverage amount - If you are already at the \$2 million maximum you may not increase your coverage. - Dependent Spouse Supplemental Life Insurance: - You may convert the coverage to an individual policy; OR - You may port the minimum of \$2,500 (\$10,000 when porting Dependent Spouse life insurance alone) to a maximum of the lesser of your total dependent spouse life insurance in effect at date of termination, or \$300,000. - Dependent Child Supplemental Life Insurance: - You may convert the coverage to an individual policy; OR - You may port your dependent child supplemental life insurance coverage at a minimum of \$1,000 to a maximum of the lesser of the total amount in effect at the date of termination or \$20,000. - For Accidental Death and Dismemberment (AD&D) Insurance: - You may port the lesser of your total AD&D Insurance in effect on the day you elect to port or up to \$2 million of your employee AD&D coverage with Metropolitan Life Insurance Company (MetLife) within 31 days of your termination date. - When you leave JPMorgan Chase, you may increase the amount of your portable AD&D coverage in increments of \$25,000, up to a maximum of \$2 million.
 Evidence of Insurability (EOI) may be required. - You may also port any dependent AD&D coverage, but only if you elect to port your employee AD&D coverage. - Financial advisors at Barnum Financial Group (acting on behalf of MetLife) will also be able to address any questions on how much AD&D coverage to port for you and/or your dependents. - When you port your coverage(s), MetLife will bill you directly. - For Business Travel Accident Insurance, you may not convert or port this coverage to an individual policy. - For more details, see the information in each plan description about continuing coverage in the Life and Accident Insurance section.